-I’m always surprised by the number of people who don’t brush their tongue while brushing their teeth.
+I’m always surprised by the number of people who don’t brush their tongue after brushing their teeth.
 After all, bad breath is caused by bacteria that lodges between teeth and in the folds of the tongue.
 Obviously, brushing and flossing your teeth is the most important part of an oral hygiene routine (and if you aren’t doing this, bad breath is the least of your worries!), but brushing your tongue is a key component of getting rid of bad breath.
 A tongue scraper is a perfect tool for removing plaque deposits from the tongue, but your toothbrush can also be used.

 #2 – Chew sugar-free gum